Baked in a hot oven, these chicken leg quarters emerge with browned skin and juicy meat. It's an easy, hands-off recipe that practically cooks itself.

 Please don't!
 Many chicken recipes instruct you to trim any excess skin from the thigh.
 Me?
 On the contrary.
 When I make this recipe, I leave every bit of delicious skin on.

 In fact, if I have space in the pan, I spread the excess skin out (as shown in the photo below), and then it comes out super crispy and so good - like chicken skin chips, similar to freshly baked homemade pork rinds, but even better.
-I do the same when making these crispy baked chicken thighs.
+I do the same when making these crispy chicken thighs.

 No. They are thigh and drumstick, attached.
 They are bone-in and skin-on.
 The photo below shows the two parts.